+Draft (district initiated)

-ADMINISTRATION $02.14 AP.2
+ADMINISTRATION I02.14 AP.2

 Evaluation of the Superintendent

 Process

 At the beginning of each contract year, the Board reviews the plan and expectations with the Superintendent prior to implementing the evaluation plan.

 The Board and Superintendent collaboratively determine the evaluation process, timelines, and forms including the type of performance rating system to be used – numerical (4-1), descriptive (Exemplary, Accomplished, Developing, Improvement Required), or both.
 The Board will get more effective evaluation data through thoughtful discussions in determining a descriptive performance rating, but using and averaging numbers is an option.